 There are no statutory thin capitalisation rules in Austria.
 Under certain conditions, shareholder debt can be requalified into hidden equity.
 The Austrian Supreme Administrative Court requires the fulfilment of the following conditions for a recognition of the shareholder loan: (1) clarity, publicity and transparency of the loan agreement; (2) market conditions of the loan agreement details; and (3) an economically adequate amount of equity.
 A debt-to-equity ratio of 4:1 or 3:1 should be adequate.

 ii Deduction of finance costs

 In general, interest and finance costs are deductible business expenses.
 For loans from affiliated companies, transfer pricing rules have to be considered.
 Thus, interest must be at arm's length.

-The interest barrier rule of the EU Anti-Tax Avoidance Directive shall be introduced as of 1 January 2021.
+The interest barrier rule of the EU Anti-Tax Avoidance Directive shall be in place as of 1 January 2021.

 iii Restrictions on payments